ljvmiranda921/ljvmiranda921.github.io/life/_posts/2019-10-15-on-craftsmanship.md

 > of the points I'll discuss to provide a more thorough reflection on
 > craftsmanship.*

-This is a long post encompassing some of my reflections on craftsmanship, software, and life.
-I'll start off by narrating my first cathartic encounter with a craftsman, then move into my journey of finding my craft, and how it manifests into my work life.
+This blogpost encompasses some of my reflections on craftsmanship, software, and life.
+I'll start off by narrating my first transformative encounter with a craftsman, moving on into my journey of finding my craft, and reflecting upon how it manifests into my work life.
 In the end, I'll provide a short meta-reflection on how I'm doing today and what these reflections meant for me and my career.

 Similar to [my previous blogpost](/life/2018/09/04/my-year-in-commits/), this is a highly-personal essay on my journey, but I hope that a few nuggets of